FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 {{{Show the slide 'Problems'}}}

-Let's look at the various problems associated with this setup.
+Let's look at the various problems associated with this set-up.

 ..
 R6

-Now, let's move onto identifying the needs for a 'Version Control System'.
+Now, let's move to identifying the needs for a 'Version Control System'.

 ..
 L6